csswizardry/csswizardry.github.com/_posts/2017-02-06-typography-for-developers.md

 points wide in a 24pt font, 12pt wide in a 12pt font, and so on.
 It represents a change in thought, and is a slightly more elegant substitute for parenthesis.

-<p class="_tfd-demo">It has been said—though I would say otherwise—that I’m
+<p class="_tfd-demo">It has been said — though I would say otherwise — that I’m
 something of a pedant.</p>

 It could also be used in place of a colon.

 <p class="_tfd-demo">The three technical ingredients for responsive web
-design—fluid grids, flexible images, and media queries.</p>
+design — fluid grids, flexible images, and media queries.</p>

 | Mac         | Win      | HTML      | Output |
 | ----------- | -------- | --------- | ------ |